South Africa tries to restore US relations amid Russia arms sales row

 They've also said they will be officially issuing a complaint against Mr Brigety through diplomatic channels - a reprimand of sorts.

-While the US has provided no evidence of the accusations yet, South Africa's presidency on Thursday said it would set-up an enquiry which would be chaired by a retired judge to investigate the alleged incident.
+While the US has provided no evidence of the accusations yet, South Africa's presidency on Thursday said it would set up an inquiry which would be chaired by a retired judge to investigate the alleged incident.

 The presidency told the BBC that the terms of that inquiry, as well as when it would begin its investigation, would be communicated in due course.